How to Set Up a New Mac: Should You Migrate or Do a Clean Installation?

 - Music; this may contain AppleScripts, if you have used any with the Music app.

 I don’t recommend that you copy the Preferences folder; this probably contains lots of files for apps you no longer use.
 I do, however, suggest that you go through that folder and copy over any files or folders for apps that you do use, especially if, when you launch them, their setup is different.
+Preference files record settings for apps, and these can take a while to reset the way you like.
 However, you may just want to manually reset the preferences for your apps; this is a good way to rediscover your apps and their interfaces.
+Another option is to copy those items that have been modified in the last year.

 As you work on your new Mac, you may find that certain files are missing.
 For this reason you should absolutely not delete your old backup, and especially the ~/Library folder.
 You may need to go back into that folder and copy some other files to the new Mac.